pgbouncer/pgbouncer/doc/usage.rst

     not handle requests quick enough.
 Reason may be either overloaded server or just too small of a **pool_size** setting.

+maxwait_us
+    Microsecond part of the maximum waiting time.

 pool_mode
     The pooling mode in use.